Stayl045/cpnt-262-achievement-7/README.md

 - Then create a 3 card reusable components that we did not create from the hackathon day.

-- For tomorrow March 26th, I would like to get the 3 object cards background image to fill the whole space rather then just the bottom.
+- For tomorrow March 25th, I would like to get the 3 object cards background image to fill the whole space rather then just the bottom.

+## March 25th

+- Was able to follow through with yesterday's plan and create 3 functioning cards.
+However, I was not able to figure out how to make the array images into background images.
+I would really like to know if you don't mind teaching us how!

 ## Struggles with this Achievement